skylight-hq/skylight.digital/_projects/carrot.md

   <p>
     In the age of Slack and fast-moving chat conversations, the lack of focus and clarity is a huge problem in the workplace.
-Chat apps keep everyone connected throughout the day, yet it's more difficult for teams to stay aligned around the big picture of what's most important.
+Chat apps keep everyone connected throughout the day, yet it’s more difficult for teams to stay aligned around the big picture of what’s most important.
 The problem is the leadership signal is getting lost in all the noise.
   </p>
 {% endcapture %}